 Some of the major external scholarships relevant to Medical Sciences applicants are:

-- The NIH-Wellcome Trust Programme funds UK/EU students to do a PhD at both the NIH and Oxford.
+- The NIH-Wellcome Trust Programme funds UK students to do a PhD at both the NIH and Oxford.

 The main University Funding site lists many of these external scholarships.

 There are also several schemes specifically for clinically-qualified applicants.

 Henni Mester Studentship in Orthopaedics or Rheumatology (Nuffield Dept of Orthopaedics, Rheumatology and Musculoskeletal Sciences)